 “We have developed a prototype and it has been tested successfully.
 We are also ready to transfer the technology to other zonal railways or railways workshops for making it on a large scale,” Dinesh said.

-The device is the latest innovation from Nidheej, who has also developed a robot, RailMitra, which has the ability to distribute essentials like medicines, food and water to COVID-19 patients and will collect used plates, bottles, masks, from them to avoid spread of the disease among caregivers.
+The device is the latest innovation from Nidheej, who has also developed a robot, RailMitra, which has the ability to distribute essentials like medicines, food and water to COVID-19 patients and will collect used plates, bottles, and masks, from them to avoid the spread of the disease among caregivers.